 Please consider a generous donation today, so our scholars can continue to transform their world.

-For five years in a row, 100% of MCA seniors have been accepted into college.
+For six years in a row, 100% of MCA seniors have been accepted into college.

 Please consider a generous donation to Milwaukee Collegiate Academy’s Mission and Vision Fund.

 - $20,000: Funds year-round social services and mentoring support for students who are victims of family or societal trauma.